Gallantry Bower is a dramatic headland 400 feet above the sea.

-In the 19th century Gallantry Bower was a popular beauty spot, where visitors to Clovelly Court gathered to enjoy panoramic sea views.
+In the 19th century Gallantry Bower was a popular beauty spot.
+Thus visitors to Clovelly Court Gardens used to gather and enjoy these panoramic sea views.

 The Clovelly Estate has recently cleared trees from the headland to restore the heathland and precious wildlife habitats.

 Walkers along the the South West Coastal path enjoy these amazing views.
 They can so often be found stopping for a picnic, hence making the most of this stunning location.